MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-copy-matched-items-get-started.md

 ### Setup Azure storage

+> [!IMPORTANT]
+> Containers inherit the permissions of the storage account that they are in.
+You can't set different permissions per container.
+If you need to configure different permission for different regions, you must create multiple storage accounts, not multiple containers.

 You should have answers to these question before setting up your Azure storage and scoping the feature to users.

 #### Do you need to compartmentalize items and access along role or departmental lines?

-For example, if your organization wants to have one set of administrators or DLP event investigators who can view saved items from your senior leadership and another set of adminstrators or DLP event investigators for saved items from human resources, you should create one Azure storage account for senior leadership and another for human resources.
+For example, if your organization wants to have one set of administrators or DLP event investigators who can view saved items from your senior leadership and another set of administrators or DLP event investigators for saved items from human resources, you should create one Azure storage account for senior leadership and another for human resources.
 This ensures that the Azure storage admins or DLP event investigators can only see the items that matched DLP policies from their respective groups.

 #### Do you want to use containers to organize saved items?

 You can create multiple different evidence containers within same storage account to sort saved items into.
 For example, one for items saved off from the HR department and one for IT department.
-> [!IMPORTANT]
-> Don't use containers to separate items from multiple regions that have different legal and regulatory requirements.
-Containers inherit the permissions of the storage account that they are in.
-You can't set different permissions per container.
-If you need to configure different permission for different regions, you must create multiple storage accounts, not multiple containers.

 #### What is your strategy for protecting against saved item deletion or modification?

 In the Azure Storage, data protection refers to strategies for protecting the storage account and data within it from being deleted or modified, or for restoring data after it has been deleted or modified.
-Azure Storage also offers options for disaster recovery, including multiple levels of redundancy to protect your data from service outages due to hardware problems or natural disasters, and customer-managed failover in the event that the data center in the primary region becomes unavailable.
+Azure Storage also offers options for disaster recovery, including multiple levels of redundancy to protect your data from service outages due to hardware problems or natural disasters, and customer-managed failover if the data center in the primary region becomes unavailable.
 For more information, see [Data protection overview](/azure/storage/blobs/data-protection-overview.md).

-You can also configure immutability policies for your blob data which protects against the saved items being overwritten or deleted.
-For more information, see [Store business-critical blobl data with immutable storage](/azure/storage/blobs/immutable-storage-overview.md)
+You can also configure immutability policies for your blob data that protects against the saved items being overwritten or deleted.
+For more information, see [Store business-critical blob data with immutable storage](/azure/storage/blobs/immutable-storage-overview.md)

 #### Create an Azure storage account